genaray/Arch/README.md

 The `world.Query` method then smartly searches for entities having both a `Position` and `Velocity`, either a `Player` or `Projectile` and no `AI` component and executes the defined logic for all of those fitting entities.

 Besides `All`, `Any` and `None`, `QueryDescription` can also target a exclusive set of components via `Exclusive`.
 If that's set, it will ignore `All`, `Any` and `None` and only target entities with an exactly defined set of components.
 It's also important to know that there are multiple different overloads to perform such a query.
-> The less you query in terms of components and the size of components... the faster the query is !
+> The less you query in terms of components and the size of components... the faster the query is!

 ## More features and Outlook

 This is all you need to know, with this little knowledge you are already able to bring your worlds to life.
-However, if you want to take a closer look at Arch's features and performance techniques, check out the [Wiki](https://github.com/genaray/Arch/wiki) !
+However, if you want to take a closer look at Arch's features and performance techniques, check out the [Wiki](https://github.com/genaray/Arch/wiki)!
 There's more to explore, for example...

 - Bulk Entity Adding